Duramax LML DPF Delete Guide

 A DPF delete kit is really just one piece of exhaust piping that bolts to the downpipe and the muffler.
 Therefore, it deletes all of the emissions system that sit within the exhaust.

-A DPF delete is just an exhaust pipe.
-The EGR system sits before the exhaust and has a valve and piping that reroutes exhaust gases back into the intake tract.
+An LML delete kit does not remove the EGR system.
+The EGR system needs to be deleted separately.
 Deleting the EGR system requires plugging the EGR valve and replacing some hoses.
 There are also a number of other ancillary parts to this system such as an EGR cooler.

 Ultimately, deleting the LML EGR requires separate delete kit.

-LML EGR Delete Kit
+EGR Delete Kit

 Diesel Dudes sells an LML EGR delete kit separately.
 Additionally, they offer a complete delete package that includes DPF, EGR, and a tuner with pre-programmed delete tunes.
 Since it usually makes sense to delete everything at the same time, a complete delete kit is the way to go and gives you everything you need for about $1,700, without the need to get a custom tune.